 What these two studies, as well as others, illustrate is that expectations can impact outcomes.
 When we expect expensive to be better, it is better.

 Takeaway for the business owner – Charge what your service or product is worth!
 Just don’t be shady about it by trying to charge more than your product or service is worth.
-It’ll only come back and bite you.
+That’ll only come back and bite you.

 Takeaway for the consumer – Never underestimate the power of mind over matter.
 Your brain creates most of your reality in ways you’re not always consciously aware of.
 Conversely, don’t overestimate the power of your reasoning or logic.
 By keeping a realistic view of your own mind’s capabilities, you’ll be able to make smarter decisions.